Inca road system: Trade

 Roads and bridges were essential to the political cohesion of the Inca state and to the redistribution of goods within it.
 All resources in the Empire were the property of the ruling elite.
-Commercial exchanges between manufacturers or producers and buyers were not practiced, being all the management of goods under the control of the central authority.
-The redistribution of goods was known as vertical archipelago: this system was the basis for trade throughout the Inca Empire.
-Different sections of the Empire had different resources.
-The roads were used to send out the resources to other parts of the Empire that were in need of them.
-This is one of the reasons why the Inca Empire was so powerful: they not only had a multitude of resources, but a set system to make sure all parts of the Empire were able to obtain what they needed.
+Commercial exchanges between manufacturers or producers and buyers were not practiced, as the management of all goods came under the control of the central authority.
+The redistribution of goods was known as the vertical archipelago: this system formed the basis for trade throughout the Inca Empire.
+As different sections of the Empire had different resources, the roads were used to distribute goods to other parts of the Empire that were in need of them.
+Roads reinforced the strength of the Inca Empire, as they allowed for the empire's multitude of resources to be distributed through a set system to ensure all parts of the Empire were satisfied.

 Nevertheless, scholars have noted that there was a possible barter of goods along the roads between caravanners and villagers: a sort of "secondary exchange" and "daily swapping".

 Military

 These roads provided easy, reliable and quick routes for the Empire's administrative and military communications, personnel movement, and logistical support.
-After conquering a territory and convincing the local lord to become an ally, the Inca distributed valuable gifts, but also took care of developing military-political strategy in extending the road system to cover the new dominated territories.
+After conquering a territory or convincing the local lord to become an ally, the Inca would employ a military-political strategy including the extension of the road system into the new dominated territories.

 The Qhapaq Ñan thus became a permanent symbol of the ideological presence of the Inca dominion in the newly conquered place.
-The road system allowed for the displacement of imperial troops, to prepare for new conquests, to quell uprisings and rebellions, but it was also used for sharing with the dominated populations the surplus goods that the Inca produced and stored annually for the purpose of redistribution.
-The army moved frequently, mostly in military action but also to support civil works.
+The road system facilitated the movement of imperial troops and preparations for new conquests as well as the quelling of uprisings and rebellions.
+However it was also allowed for sharing with the newly incorporated populations the surplus goods that the Inca produced and stored annually for the purpose of redistribution.
+The army moved frequently, mostly in support of military actions but also to support civil works.

-The forts or pukaras were mainly located in the border areas, as a spatial indicator of the process of progressing and annexing new territories to the Empire.
-In fact, the greater number of pukaras are found towards the north of the Tawantinsuyu, as witnesses to the work of incorporating the northern territories, rich of pastures.
+The forts or pukaras were located mainly in the border areas, as a spatial indicator of the process of progressing and annexing new territories to the Empire.
+In fact, a greater number of pukaras are found towards the north of the Tawantinsuyu, as witnesses to the work of incorporating the northern territories, which were known to be rich in pastures.
 To the south there are abundant remains, around Mendoza in Argentina and along the Maipo river in Chile, where the presence of forts marks the line of the road at the southernmost point of the Empire.